Nara, the ancient capital proud of its 1300 years of history, surrounded by World Heritage sites where you can experience the beginning of Japan.

 The home village for the Japanese heart, the sacred land of prayer, we welcome you to Nara.

-The 15th ACI Asia-Pacific Regional Assembly, Conference and Exhibition is scheduled to take place in Spring.
-In April, the average temperature ranges from 10.5 to 18.5 degrees celsius.
+The 15th ACI Asia-Pacific Regional Conference and Exhibition is scheduled to take place in late summer.
+In September, the average temperature ranges from 20.7 to 29.3 degrees celsius.
 For more information about the weather, please visit Japan Meteorological Agency.